zbreit/zbreit/README.md

 ### 👋 Hi, I'm Zach
-I'm a computer engineering student at the University of Maryland who loves robotics, web dev, cybersecurity, and hardware hacking
+I'm a computer engineering student at the University of Maryland who loves robotics, web dev, cybersecurity, and hardware design

 ### 👨‍💻 Check out some of my projects:
  - 📱 [`bitcamp/mobile-app`](https://github.com/bitcamp/mobile-app) Cross-platform mobile app I shipped to 1000+ hackathon participants at Bitcamp